 This project investigated the rise and development of the world’s first “global economy” in the context of human-environment interaction from early times to the present day.

-The region under study is the Indian Ocean world (IOW), an arena of primary geo-political importance that includes eastern Africa, the Middle East, Southeast Asia and emerging superpowers China and India.
-Human-environment interaction is a central theme.
-Natural factors to be studied include the monsoons, the El Niño-Southern Oscillation (ENSO), cyclones and volcanic eruptions.
-Rejecting environmental determinism, members of the team will also highlight human agency in responding to and reshaping the environment within the context of the making of the IOW global economy.
+The region under study was the Indian Ocean world (IOW), an arena of primary geo-political importance that includes eastern Africa, the Middle East, Southeast Asia and emerging superpowers China and India.
+Human-environment interaction was a central theme.
+Rejecting environmental determinism, the project highlighted the impact upon human life of natural factors such as the monsoons, the El Niño-Southern Oscillation (ENSO), cyclones and volcanic eruptions, and human agency in responding to and reshaping the IOW environment and economy.